ragnar1002/smartLight/Documentation.md

 ![screen1](./img/screen1.PNG)

-The main menù offers the possibility of:
+The main menù offers the possibility to:
 ### Get the resources information:
 Show for every room, the state of each resource.